-Grade 3 Sprains – known as complete tear.
+Grade 3 Sprains – known as a complete tear.
 The ligament has become separated into two pieces.
 Resulting in the knee joint being unstable.

 ACL injuries commonly occur during sports that involve sudden stops, jumping or changes in direction.
-For instance sports such as basketball, soccer, football, tennis, downhill skiing, volleyball and gymnastics.
+For instance sports such as netball, basketball, soccer, football, tennis, downhill skiing, volleyball and gymnastics.
 Your speed – combined with the way that you twist or turn your knee – makes it likely that you’ll stretch or tear your ACL.

 Often injury can happen in the following ways: